azatyan/docker-for-symfony-lite/README.md

         #...
         ```

-    2. Composer install & create database from the container
+    2. Composer install & update the schema from the container

         ```sh
         $ docker-compose exec php bash
         $ composer install
-        $ symfony doctrine:database:create # It may fail if the database already exists
         $ symfony doctrine:schema:update --force
         ```

 5. (Optional) Xdebug: Configure your IDE to connect to port `9001` with key `PHPSTORM`

 ## How does it work?